librazhd7/gentoo/README.md

 ```

 > [!NOTE]
-> `modprobed-db` is useful for building a minimal kernel with `make localmodconfig` \
+> `modprobed-db` is useful for building a minimal kernel with `make localmodconfig` and, \
-> `modprobed-db` works best by using the distribution kernel for about a month and have the utility run in the background so it can have time to learn what modules the system needs:
+> works best by using the distribution kernel for about a month and have the utility run in the background so it can have time to learn what modules the system needs:
 > ```
 > emerge --ask sys-kernel/gentoo-kernel-bin
 > emerge --config sys-kernel/gentoo-kernel-bin